BreakingBytes/simkit/carousel/docs/tutorials/tutorial_5.rst

 The simulations commands are listed in the model as ``m.commands`` and tell you which actions have been delegated to the command layer.
-In the PV system power example, we can now load and run the simulation of the model.
+In the PV system power example, data is already loaded and we can now run the simulation of the model with the start command.

+    >>> m.command('start')

+In cases where data has not been preloaded in the model, the base simulation class run method first loads the specified data and then starts the simulation.

     >>> m.command('run', data={'PVPowerData': {'filename': 'data/Tuscon.json'}})

-The base simulation class run method first loads the specified data and then starts the simulation.
 It is equivalent to calling those two commands consecutively.
-The model data cannot be reloaded without clearing it from the registry first or you will get a :class:`carousel.core.exceptions.DuplicateRegItemError` that indicates which fields exist already. ::
+The model data cannot be reloaded without clearing it from the registry first or you will get a
+:class:`carousel.core.exceptions.DuplicateRegItemError` that indicates which fields exist already. ::